Digits88/ddpg-darmstadt/README.md

 ```

 ##### Tensorflow
 Use pip to install the CPU version of TensorFlow.
 Follow the [instructions](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html#pip-installation).
-Notice that we have to install python packages via `pip install <package-name> --user` because we do not have root access.
+Notice that we have to install python packages via `pip install --user <package-name>` because we do not have root access.
 *TODO: Installing the GPU version of TensorFlow*

 ##### OpenAI Gym